Menu

 Housing & Communities Planning for the Future Death & Estates Health Older Adults Consumer Protection Non-Profit Organizations & Charities Debts & Credit Government & Government Agencies Courts & Legal Systems Crimes & Fines Victims Resources for Teachers Legal Information for Newcomers Family Law Saskatchewan Workplace Sexual Harassment (SHIFT) About PLEA Contact Us Search

-Driving Traffic Offences
+Provincial Impaired Driving Offences

-Blood Alcohol Content (BAC)
+Blood Alcohol Concentration (BAC)

 Zero Tolerance for New Drivers

-• A driver with a learner’s licence.
+• a driver with a learner’s licence

-• A driver who is in the Graduated Driver’s Licensing (GDL) program.
+• a driver who is in the Graduated Driver’s Licensing (GDL) program

-• A motorcycle driver with a motorcycle learner’s licence.
+• a motorcycle driver with a motorcycle learner’s licence

-• A motorcycle driver who has not graduated to a full and unrestricted motorcycle licence.
+• a motorcycle driver who has not graduated to a full and unrestricted motorcycle licence

-• A driver who has not held a licence in the past five years.
+• a driver who has not held a licence in the past five years

-• A driver with a restricted or provisional licence.
+• a driver with a restricted or provisional licence

 The GDL program lasts for a minimum of 18 months after someone first receives their driver’s licence.
 Driving suspensions, traffic tickets and at-fault collisions will extend the time a new driver is in the program.

-The ABCs of BACs ~ MADD (Mothers against Drunk Driving)
+The ABCs of BACs, MADD (Mothers Against Drunk Driving)

 Consequences